-Employees may seek written opinions regarding application of the Act from the local Commonwealth's Attorney, the local SELECT ONE [county, city or town] attorney or the Ethics Council.
+Employees may seek written opinions regarding application of the Act from the local Commonwealth's Attorney, the local county attorney or the Ethics Council.
 Good faith reliance on a written opinion of the Commonwealth's Attorney or the Ethics Council bars prosecution for a knowing violation of the Act provided the opinion was made after a full disclosure of the facts.
-An opinion of the local SELECT ONE [county, city or town] attorney may be introduced at trial as evidence that the employee did not knowingly violate the Act.
+An opinion of the local county attorney attorney may be introduced at trial as evidence that the employee did not knowingly violate the Act.